Chiang Mai is known for many markets, malls and it is indeed a shopping hub.

 And lacquerware comes in two tones usually.
 Either black and gold, red and gold, etc.

 The artifacts we found in Chaing Mai had designs made of eggshells.
 The eggshells are processed and dried out, and broken into small smalls.
 These pieces are then assembled into designs over the bowl or dish, or vase.
 It was very, very pretty out of my budget but lovely work and very tedious work.

 Wood carving factory

 For all furniture to be purchased and big framed photos and pictures that are intricately carved.
 The place had some awesome work.
-I wish like the Thai silk factory, they had also come up with some innovative souvenirs.
-How can we buy chairs and carved stools 🙁 So soaked in the beauty of the work and that’s about it.
+I wish, like the Thai silk factory, they could also come up with some innovative souvenirs.
+How can we buy chairs and carved stools 🙁 So soaked in the beauty of the work, and that’s about it.